softsideoftech/content/pages/already-knowing.md

 ![](https://d235962hz41e70.cloudfront.net/hurt-bear.jpeg)

-During my first week as CTO at Clara Lending, I overheard from one of the execs that they were planning to add a $3,000 referral bonus to help with recruiting.
-I just _knew_ this was a mistake.
+In my first week as CTO at Clara Lending, I overheard one of the execs talking about recruiting.
+He was going to add a $3,000 referral bonus to help juice hiring.
+I _just knew_ this was a mistake.
 I decided I was going to "help" the company by trying to stop this from happening.

 Because I "knew better", I got myself into a fight with our head of recruiting, Bryce.
-I had almost permanantly ruined a relationship that I depended on to succeed at my job.
+I had almost ruined a relationship that I depended on to succeed at my job.

 The fight turned out to be a gift.
 It forced me to let go of some of my beliefs to focus on saving my relationship with Bryce.
 We ended up becoming friends.
 Together, Bryce and I found a way for both of us to contribute our unique perspectives.
 We ended up being more successful than we could have been on our own.